-During the first week of your initial CraftPlus® implementation, and during the first week or two of each school year after that, it is imperative that you assess kindergarten students with the CraftPlus®Primary Writing Stages Assessment.
+During the first week of your initial CraftPlus implementation and the first week or two of each school year after that it is imperative that you assess first-grade students with either CraftPlus Primary Writing Stages Assessment or CraftPlus Assessment-Form A. After reviewing both, determine which assessment is more appropriate for the majority of your students.
+(See Section I, Supporting Templates and Forms)

-This assessment provides baseline information.
-It shows student growth over time, helps you assess what each child knows about the oral-to-written code, and provides information to plan and differentiate your initial Target Skills mini-lessons.
+A student pre-assessment provides base line information.
+It shows student growth over time, helps you assess the writing level of each student (Initial, Developing, Fluent, Fluent Plus), and provides the information needed to plan and differentiate your initial Target SkillsTM mini-lessons.